 - Enroll in the corresponding CCM class.

 - Pay your band dues.
-These help fund a variety of events throughout the year.
+These are variable based on ensemble participation and help fund a variety of events throughout the year.

 - Attend all required camps, rehearsals, performances, and other events as they are communicated to you.

 - Have fun making great music, friendships, and memories for a lifetime!

 Click the button to learn more about the ways you can support the students of the Bearcat Bands.

 147 Corry Boulevard